Enemy of Women: Release

 Enemy of Women was originally released November 10, 1944.
+The film made $6,900 in its first 9 days.

 Reception

 Bosley Crowther of The New York Times called it lurid and "pitifully unprofessional in virtually every way".
 John Sinnot of DVD Talk rated it 3/5 stars and wrote, "While Enemy of Women won't win any awards as an exemplary example of war time propaganda, it does have a certain charm to it and is very interesting to watch."